riyahal/Byte-Babez/README.md

 # BitPlaza
-BitPlaza - An offline computer science e-learning application for desktop/PC, aimed at students and beginners.
+BitPlaza is an offline computer science e-learning application for desktop/PC, aimed at students and beginners.
 Learn and play locally.

 <img src="screenshot1.png">

 ## Credits
-UI and Graphic Design by Rakshitha

-Designed and Developed by Riya Hal, Shikha Kumari, Dedeepya
+Designed and Developed by Riya Hal, Shikha Kumari, Dedeepya, Rakshitha Gowda Artwork by Rakshitha Gowda

 ## Steps for Execution
 1. Install the Expo CLI by running this command in your Bash/Terminal: npm install -g expo-cli.